qriosa/SParry/tutorials.md

 - First row: 2 parameters
   - parameter 1, n = 4, this means that there are 4 nodes in this graph.
   - parameter 2, m = 4, indicates that the graph has 4 directional/non-directional edges.
-    - If you set the `directed = False` in `func clac` ，which means the graph is undirected.
+    - If you set the `directed = False` in `func calc` ，which means the graph is undirected.
 The tool automatically converts the above unidirectional edges into bidirectional edges and automatically doubles the number of edges in the tool, since it uses two directed edges to represent a directionless edge.
-    - If you set the `directed = True` in `func clac` ，which means the graph is directed.
+    - If you set the `directed = True` in `func calc` ，which means the graph is directed.
 This tool will read the map strictly in one direction, one way.
     - Default parameter directed = False.
 The default graph is an undirected graph.
 - Second row to fifth row: 3 integers, representing an edge.
   - The first parameter represents the start of the current edge.